MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-C-Aircraft/part-29-Airworthiness-Standards-Transport-Category-Rotorcraft/subpart-D-Design-Construction/subjectgroup-ECFRa814f54bb50fba9-Personnel-Cargo-Accommodations/section-29.773.md

 ##### § 29.773 Pilot compartment view. #####

-Link to an amendment published at 81 FR 90170, December 13, 2016.
+Link to an amendment published at 81 FR 90170, Dec.
+13, 2016.Link to an extension of the above amendment published at 82 FR 9677, Feb.
+8, 2017.

 (a) *Nonprecipitation conditions.* For nonprecipitation conditions, the following apply: